top of page

 7

-1. Aligned with the framework, the intended outcomes include increased understanding and assertion of rights, safer responses in challenging situations, improved ability to navigate systems, and stronger access to support.
+1. Increased understanding and assertion of rights, safer responses in challenging situations, improved ability to navigate systems, and stronger access to support.

 2. Over time, this contributes to increased reporting, greater institutional accountability, and stronger community safety.
 Individuals are not only better equipped to respond to harm but also to participate in shaping the systems that impact their lives.